 The application documents, including our Environmental Statement, are available on the Planning Inspectorate's website.

-Furthermore, the operations at the Riverside Energy Park will be managed under an Environmental Permit that is issued and regulated by the Environment Agency.
+Furthermore, the operations at Riverside 2 will be managed under an Environmental Permit that is issued and regulated by the Environment Agency.
 This Permit will include stringent air quality management, monitoring and reporting criteria.

 We have undertaken an extensive range of surveys of local habitats and wildlife and have consulted with Natural England, the government’s ecological advisor.
 We will ensure that disturbance to wildlife is minimised during construction (including protecting the neighbouring Crossness Nature Reserve) and will look for opportunities to enhance existing habitats or create new habitats as part of our proposals.